Table of Contents

 Roughly chop roasted coffee beans up into smaller pieces and mix them with other ingredients that naturally compliment the flavor profile of coffee to create your own unique trail-mix or snack pack.
 Complementary ingredients include—you guessed it—chocolate as well as nuts, dried fruits and seeds.

 Eating chopped roasted coffee beans accompanied by other ingredients is a great way to enjoy their unique taste and texture in small doses without being overwhelmed by their intense taste.
 The smaller size also helps to digest the beans better.

 While you’ll technically be eating coffee grounds and not whole beans, this method is perfect for those who want to dip their toe into the waters of eating coffee beans without diving in headfirst.

 Go for the coarsest grind possible to ensure you’re getting an accurate indication of coffee bean taste.
 Only use high quality beans and pay the same degree of attention to the level of roast as you normally would when selecting your beans.

 You can eat ground coffee beans on their own or add them to foods and beverages that will enhance their flavor such as sprinkled over ice creams or included in smoothies.
 Another reason why you should opt for a coarse grind is to avoid the grounds turning into sludge when they come in to contact with moisture or sticking to your teeth.

-Don’t think that choosing coffee beans as your midday snack is just that—a snack.
+Don’t think that choosing the best coffee beans as your midday snack is just that—a snack.
 There are many potential pros and cons associated with eating coffee beans.